drycc/workflow/src/quickstart/install-workflow.md

 METALLB_CONFIG_FILE                        | The metallb config file path, layer 2 network is used by default INSTALL_DRYCC_MIRROR                       | Specify the accelerated mirror location.
-Currently, only `cn` is supported BUILDER_REPLICAS                           | Number of builder replicas to deploy CONTROLLER_REPLICAS                        | Number of controller replicas to deploy CONTROLLER_APP_STORAGE_CLASS               | StorageClass allocated by `drycc volumes`; default storageClass is used by default
+Currently, only `cn` is supported BUILDER_REPLICAS                           | Number of builder replicas to deploy CONTROLLER_API_REPLICAS                    | Number of controller api replicas to deploy CONTROLLER_CELERY_REPLICAS                 | Number of controller celery replicas to deploy CONTROLLER_WEBHOOK_REPLICAS                | Number of controller webhook replicas to deploy CONTROLLER_APP_STORAGE_CLASS               | StorageClass allocated by `drycc volumes`; default storageClass is used by default
 REDIS_REPLICAS                             | Number of redis replicas to deploy REDIS_PERSISTENCE_SIZE                     | The size of the persistence space allocated to `redis`, which is `5Gi` by default